How U.S. Treasury Yields Affect the Economy

 In 2013, yields rose 75 percent between May and August alone.
 Investors sold off Treasurys when the Federal Reserve announced that it would taper its quantitative easing policy.
 In December of that year, it began reducing its $85 billion a month purchases of Treasurys and mortgage-backed securities.
 The Fed cut back as the global economy improved.

-On June 1, 2012, the benchmark 10-year note yield hit an intra-day low of 1.442 percent, the lowest since the early 1800s.
+According to Reuters, on June 1, 2012, the benchmark 10-year note yield hit an intra-day low of 1.442 percent, the lowest since the early 1800s.
 It closed a little bit higher, at 1.47 percent.
 It was caused by a flight to safety as investors moved their money out of Europe and the stock market.
-(Source: "Weak Jobs Data Knock U.S. Yields Lower," Reuters, June 1, 2012.)

 Treasury Yields Predicted the 2008 Financial Crisis